 - Because the vegan beef crumbles are drier and less fatty than actual ground beef, we’ll need to compensate by introducing more moisture.
 This is why tomato sauce and a touch of water will be an important addition to this recipe.

-- Don’t use the Beyond Meat Beef Feisty Crumbles, or it’ll change the flavor of your picadillo.
+- I used Beyond Beef in this recipe.
+Don’t use the Beyond Meat Beef Feisty Crumbles, or it’ll change the flavor of your picadillo.
 You want to get Beyond Beef Beefy Crumbles.
 You’ll find it in a red bag in the freezer section of the grocery store.

 - If you prefer to use a different vegan ground beef brand, that’s fine.
 Be sure to find something that isn’t overly salty or flavored.
 Taste and adjust as needed.